Dr. David B. Smith

 » Voorhees Hall 205 (V-205)

-Dr. David B. Smith is the Chair of the Entertainment Technology Department at NYC College of Technology, where he is a Professor specializing in sound and music technology.
+Dr. David B. Smith is a Professor specializing in sound and music technology.
 He was instrumental in the department's award of an Alfred P. Sloan Foundation grant of $780,000 for the acquisition of new equipment.
 He has taught at the college since 1997.

 As a composer, sound designer, inventor, and musician, Dr. Smith has been active in the professional world since the early eighties.
 He has performed as a violinist in ensembles ranging from symphony orchestras to rock bands, both live and in the studio.
 His compositions, written in an equally eclectic variety of genres, have been heard across the country.